bentoml/OpenLLM/.github/SECURITY.md

 move quickly.

 If you are just using public API, then feel free to always upgrade.
-Whenever there is a breaking policies, it will become a `DeprecationWarning` with a period of 12 months before becoming broken.
+Whenever there is a breaking policies, it will be announced and will be broken.

 > [!WARNING]
 > Everything package under `openllm` that has an underscore prefixes